- Travel one of Australia's best road trips, the Great Ocean Road

 - Watch the sun rise and set at Uluru

-- Experience some of the world's oldest rainforest at the Daintree Rainforest
+- Experience some of the world's oldest rainforests at the Daintree Rainforest

 Day 1: Arrive in Melbourne

-This morning is yours to spend at your leisure, and in the early afternoon, you'll take a tour to Phillip Island to see the "penguin parade", as well as koalas and kangaroos, and the largest colony of fur seals in Australia.
-But the main attraction are the Little Penguins, who waddle up the sand to their burrow homes on the dunes in the evening, returning from their daily fishing excursion.
+This morning is yours to spend at your leisure, and in the early afternoon, you'll take a tour to Phillip Island to see the "penguin parade," as well as koalas and kangaroos, and the largest colony of fur seals in Australia.
+But the main attraction is the little penguins, who waddle up the sand to their burrow homes on the dunes in the evening, returning from their daily fishing excursion.

 You'll return to your hotel quite late this evening, at around 10 pm.